lunaprise/Lunaprise/README.md

 Access the Lunaprise Official Certified Artist and Fact Sheet Report Version 1.0 Dated 2.22.2024 full version here: https://github.com/lunaprise/Lunaprise/blob/main/Lunaprise%20Official%20Certified%20Artist%20and%20Fact%20Sheet%20Report%20Version%201.pdf

+This section highlights the groundbreaking art and cultural projects that represent significant "firsts" for the Lunaprise Mission, marking notable contributions to the lunar art museum.

+First Bitcoin Ordinal Art Project:
+Artist/Project: Marshmello The Moon Pup
+Details: A pioneering digital art piece inscribed as a Bitcoin Ordinal, marking the first of its kind on the moon.

+First Art History Museum on the Moon:
+Curator: Dallas Santana
+Collection: "From Leonardo Davinci to Leonardo Dicaprio - 5 centuries of Eternal Art" featuring 100 pieces, encapsulating the evolution of art over five centuries.

+First Bitcoin Ordinal Film:
+Film: "The 9th Raider"
+Creator: Dallas Santana, featuring Space-Art+ NFT Influencer "CL7", represents the first feature film project inscribed as a Bitcoin Ordinal.

+First Documentary Film:
+Film: Climate Refugees Documentary+Art
+Creator: Michael P. Nash, marking the first documentary film project on the moon.

+First Music Archive on Moon:
+Collection: Lunar Records
+Details: A compilation of 777 top songs of all time, including a special focus on the Woodstock era "Summer of Love" top 30 music artists.
+Plus nearly 7000 artifacts of art, photographyn, video by Scott Page (Pink Floyd Band Member) including Pink Floyd tours, moments with Mick Jagger and the Rolling Stones , captured moments with Princess Diana and other historic moments.

+First Numismatic Collection:
+Collection: Numismatic Rare Coins Spanning 30,000+ Years
+Curator: NFT Blue, showcasing a vast collection of rare coins.

+First Rare Stamps of the World on the Moon:
+Collection: Curated by NFT Blue, this represents the first comprehensive collection of rare stamps.

+First Sports Hall of Fame on Moon:

+Collection: 400 Masters Of Sports
+Curator: NFT Blue, documenting the achievements of sports legends.

+First Stan Lee Art Collection on Moon:
+Collection: Stan Lee- Legion Franchise
+Details: A tribute to Stan Lee's legacy, inscribed as a Bitcoin Ordinal in 2023.

+Tardigees: Characters based on the actual alleged Tardigee crash on moon in 2018 Berkeshet space mission.

+Lunarbits, the first bitcoin ordinal asset twins representing actual physical space on the lunaprise discs through QR Codes.
+Yielding 222 million lunarbits of space which is mirrored to the first Bitvoin Ordinals Runes token "twins" inscriptions  on the moon and mirroring the virtualizes  meme coin based ecosystem on earth supported by creators, crypto funds and traders worldwide.

 Title: The Making of Lunar Artifact #777- CL7-Dallas Santana- The 9th Raider Movie .
 ![1731432599415](https://github.com/user-attachments/assets/cdc7d7f5-2c0d-4bc9-9a7a-85d3f54beddc)